As an Amazon Associate, I earn from qualifying purchases.

 - Fishing method: Trawl.

 This remains one of the very best ways to cook skate.
 Prime skate, butter, lemon juice, and capers are the essential, perfect companions.

-This is a dish for a homely weekday super a Deux (as long as you are not too cholesterol-conscious) but just as suitable for a smarter dinner party- just double or treble the quantities (though you can cut down a bit on the vinegar in the poaching water) and allow a little extra time for the butter to brown.
-(See for more details dinner menu ideas)
+This is a dish for a homely weekday super a Deux (as long as you are not too cholesterol-conscious) but just as suitable for a smarter dinner party- just double or treble the quantities (though you can cut down a bit on the vinegar in the poaching water) and allow a little extra time for the butter to flat brown fish.

 - 450(1 Ib) skate or ray wings, skinned